Scott Briggs, Vice President, Broadcast Operations

 Bob Cupp, WBUT Program Director, Breakfast Club Host

-In 1984, I began my career with the Butler Media Group.
+In 1984, I began my career with the Butler Radio Network.
 I am currently the program director for WBUT and morning show host of the Breakfast club from 5:30-9:00 weekday mornings.
 I can also be heard on The Rock Station as the Rock Doctor weekday afternoons, and as host of our Grass Roots program on Sunday evenings.

 Something people may not know about me…I’m terrified of speaking in public!